-II.2 Example of an MD-ROADM with the directionless and colourless feature
+II.2 Example of an MD-ROADM with the directionless, colourless (and flexible grid) feature

-An MD-ROADM with the directionless and colourless feature is depicted in Figure II.2 and the L-WADD device is realized by using wavelength selective switches (WSSs).
+An MD-ROADM with the directionless and colourless feature is depicted in Figure II.2 and the L-WADD device is realized by using wavelength selective switches (WSSs) [b-Marom].
 In an MD-ROADM, the L-WADD feature should provide both the "wavelength-independent" add/drop of optical channels, as well as the "direction-independent" add/drop.
 Any wavelength from any direction or originating at that node can then be multicast to all the directions to/from any optical line port.